 In addition to the human cost, limited freshwater also has significant economic implications for many industries.
-Most importantly, agricultural industries, including livestock production, are completely dependent on water (Easterling et al. 2007, 281) and present a substantial demand on existing resources.3 Additionally however, essential industries such as energy production (oil refining in particular), manufacturing and mining place significant demands on the water supply as well (Environment Canada, 2008).4 A decreasing supply of freshwater could negatively impact resource-based economies, a category which includes many developing nations and Canada.
+Most importantly, agricultural industries, including livestock production, are completely dependent on water (Easterling et al. 2007, 281) and present a substantial demand on existing resources.3 Additionally however, essential industries such as energy production (oil refining in particular), manufacturing and mining place significant demands on the water supply as well (Environment Canada, 2008).4 A decreasing supply of freshwater will put strain on food security and will negatively impact resource-based economies, a category which includes many developing nations and Canada.